 A flexible savings account is similar to an HSA in some ways.
-A FSA is through your employer and still allows you to use pre-tax dollars towards out-of-pocket expenses.
+An FSA is through your employer and still allows you to use pre-tax dollars towards out-of-pocket expenses.

-It will include the codes needed for your health insurance company.
+It will include the codes required by the health insurance company.
 It will be up to the insurance company to determine any reimbursement.

-If you are seeing a specialist, such as a dietitian, your health insurance may require you to obtain details from your primary physician.
+If you are seeing a specialist, such as a dietitian nutritionist, your health insurance may require you to obtain details from your primary physician.
 This is similar to getting a referral.

 What’s the difference between a dietitian and a nutritionist?

 Now that we have covered some basics about health insurance, it’s time to discuss dietitian versus nutritionist.